Extreme heat or cold easily enters most homes straight through the windows, by up to 10 times the rate of insulated surfaces!

 Every Ultimate Roller Shutter insulates your home in three ways:

-The slats reflect the suns rays and prevent them from penetrating the window.
+- The slats reflect the suns rays and prevent them from penetrating the window.
 It is far more effective to shade window glass from short wave radiation to prevent it penetrating the home interior, rather than deal with the problem once the heat has entered your home.
 Up to 80% of short wave radiation generated is deflected by the surface of the modern roller window shutters.

-Air is trapped between the window and the shutter providing a double glazed effect to absorb extremes in hot or cold weather temperatures.
+- Air is trapped between the window and the window roller shutters providing a double glazed effect to absorb extremes in hot or cold weather temperatures.
 Some heat does travel to the back of the slats where is can heat up the adjacent air cavity accumulating in front of the glazing but cannot penetrate it, only a residual amount of heat is caught in convection currents which can transfer to the window glass from where it can be conducted to the building interior.